Which of the following best describes the primary function of enz... | Channels for Pearson+

 1

-Understand the role of enzymes in biological systems: Enzymes are specialized proteins that act as biological catalysts, meaning they speed up chemical reactions without being consumed in the process.
+Understand the role of enzymes in biological systems: Enzymes are biological catalysts, meaning they help speed up chemical reactions without being consumed in the process.

-Focus on the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
-Enzymes lower this energy barrier, making reactions proceed more efficiently.
+Recall the concept of activation energy: Activation energy is the minimum amount of energy required for a chemical reaction to occur.
+Enzymes work by lowering this energy barrier, making reactions proceed more quickly.

-Eliminate incorrect options: Analyze the provided choices.
-Enzymes do not store genetic information (this is the role of DNA and RNA), serve as structural components of cell membranes (this is the role of lipids and proteins), or directly provide energy for cellular processes (this is the role of molecules like ATP).
+Eliminate incorrect options: Enzymes do not store genetic information (this is the role of DNA and RNA), they do not directly provide energy for cellular processes (this is the role of molecules like ATP), and they are not structural components of cell membranes (this is the role of lipids and proteins).

-Identify the correct function: The primary function of enzymes is to speed up chemical reactions by lowering the activation energy, which aligns with the first option provided.
+Focus on the correct function: Enzymes facilitate chemical reactions by binding to specific substrates at their active sites, forming an enzyme-substrate complex, and stabilizing the transition state to lower the activation energy.

-Conclude with the importance of enzymes: Highlight that enzymes are essential for maintaining life processes, as they allow biochemical reactions to occur at rates necessary for survival.
+Conclude that the correct answer is: 'They speed up chemical reactions by lowering the activation energy,' as this best describes the primary function of enzymes in biological systems.

 Watch next